 All works will have some stagnant or monotonous time that make people feel bored.
-When it happens, they won't feel any enthusiasm as it was when they started it.
+When it happens, they won’t feel any enthusiasm as it was when they started it.
 It also happens with homeschooling.
-There should be a time when you feel anything good from what you have done.
+There should be a time when you feel anything good about what you have done.
 I think it should be the time to break and to tune up yourself.
 When mom is not happy, none will be.

 Talk with Other Homeschooling Buddies

-Sharing your problem with other homeschooling parents, either newbies or experts, would be a great way to find a way to solve your homeschooling barriers.
+Sharing your problem with other homeschooling parents, either newbies or experts would be a great way to find a way to solve your homeschooling barriers.
 There are more and more homeschooling parents in numbers.
 You might get any homeschooling buddies who have experienced the same challenges as yours.
 They might help you to solve the problem.
-Even when they don't have the same problems with yours, they can be good listeners.
+Even when they don’t have the same problems as yours, they can be good listeners.

 Will Burning Out be The Best Way?

 Many homeschooling parents decide to quit without thinking if the alternative is the best way to solve the problem.
 Therefore, I would like to suggest that you need to consider if your decision to quit is the best way for your children and for your family.